 Finally, the letter from the DAU regarding Nature conservation notes the potential requirements for licenses where impacts on protected species and their habitats, resting or breeding places may occur.
 No works during the bird nesting season, as well as appropriate surveys and survey methodology are also noted in the letter, included in Appendix 2.
 As mentioned, section 7 of the Screening for Appropriate Assessment report details surveys and results for Other Ecological Interests.
-The recommendations for the species covered in the 'Other Ecological Interests' section of the Screening included no works in the bird nesting season and water quality protection measures.
-Based on the desk studies and surveys at the site, assessment of impacts in the current NIS and the Other Ecological Interests section of the Screening, no derogation licenses were deemed to be required for the proposed works at Ballinloughane bridge.
+The recommendations for the species covered in the 'Other Ecological Interests' section of the Screening included no works in the bird nesting season, measures in the NIS over Otter and aquatic species, biosecurity measures, and bat survey requirements.
+A derogation licence for bats may or may not be required following the completion of the bat survey.
+As noted above, a standalone bat survey report will be prepared.